 While summer may be winding down in Buffalo, festival season is still on fire.
 Some of the best days of the year still lie ahead, as Buffalo saves some of its top summer festivals for last.
-Make the most of the final month of the summer with these twelve festivals:
+Make the most of the final month of the summer with these thirteen festivals:

 Goo Goo Dolls bassist Robby Takac founded this festival, which is part concert, part bazaar, street fair, art gallery and all fun!
-Check out the second year in the new digs as Music Is Art recently made the move to the sprawling sports and entertainment complex that is Buffalo RiverWorks.
+Check out the third year in the new digs as Music Is Art recently made the move to the sprawling sports and entertainment complex that is Buffalo RiverWorks.

 Chugging along into town, this annual train show underlines the historic Central Terminal’s crucial place in rail history and distinction as one of the world’s busiest and most well-known train stations.
 This event features operating train layouts, door prizes and plenty of model trains and accessories for sale.

-7. Buffalo Beer Week, September 14 -23, various locations
+5. Buffalo Beer Week, September 13-22, various locations

-Celebrating the brews, bands, and bars of Buffalo, Buffalo Beer Week promotes Buffalo’s growing craft beer culture with a ten-day festival in Erie and Niagara counties that attracts beer tourism, fosters knowledge of our regional brewing heritage, and serves as a showcase for Buffalo’s breweries, restaurants, pubs, and other businesses with ties to the craft beer community.
+Celebrating the 10 years of brews, bands, and bars of Buffalo, Buffalo Beer Week promotes Buffalo’s growing craft beer culture with a ten-day festival in Erie and Niagara counties that attracts beer tourism, fosters knowledge of our regional brewing heritage, and serves as a showcase for Buffalo’s breweries, restaurants, pubs, and other businesses with ties to the craft beer community.

-8. Curtain Up!, September 14, Downtown Buffalo’s Theater District
+11. Curtain Up!, September 20, Downtown Buffalo’s Theater District

 Buffalo’s theater season gets underway in earnest with this annual event that includes performances and live entertainment at several downtown theater companies, and a free street party along Main Street in front of Shea’s Performing Arts Center that goes until 1 a.m.

-10. Ballpark Brew Bash, September 21, Coca-Cola Field
+12. Ballpark Brew Bash, September 21, Sahlen Field

-On the official last day of summer, this craft beer festival helps close out the season and ring in fall on the Buffalo Bisons’ home field.
+Nearing the official last day of summer, this craft beer festival helps close out the season and ring in fall on the Buffalo Bisons’ home field.
 Jam packed with beers from over 50+ breweries and tons of local favorites, this is one festival where you’ll want to take it slow and savor the flavor.